-A sales charge of up to 1% may apply to investments in Class A Shares and a sales charge of up to 2% may apply to investments in Class H Shares in the Company and, if applicable, will be payable to the Investment Manager.
+A sales charge of up to 1% may apply to investments in Class A Shares and a sales charge of up to 2% may apply to investments in Class H Shares and Class I Distributing Shares of the Company and, if applicable, will be payable to the Investment Manager.
 No sales charge will be applied to investments in Class B Shares in the Company.